zufallsgenerator/zufallsgenerator.github.io/_posts/2014-01-04-strictly-typed-properties-for-javascript.md

 ### The Solution

 Enter [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
 Most browsers support this feature today.
-When constructing an object, you can create a property with a getter and setter that acts just like a normal variable, but you have to opportunity to inspect the value.
+When constructing an object, you can create a property with a getter and setter that acts just like a normal variable, but you have the opportunity to inspect the value.
 If you wanna apply this to a class, apply it to the prototype.
 Consider the example with the sprite:

     // Class definition